 “When I started my own Consultancy business, Brian not only advised me on what to do, he actually did some of my accounting.
 Huge help!”

 Sometimes the balance of responsibilities is skewed.
 Factors like frequent travel, on call professions, medical needs and many others reasons make some family-career situations more difficult for some couples than they do for others, and mutual spousal understanding is important.
 But if there’s a solution, each partner can and must try to make it work with the right support.

 So go ahead and motivate the woman you love into grabbing that career dream.

 To paraphrase that incomparable Jedi Knight, Qui-Gon Jinn “Your focus will help determine their reality!”

-She’s co-founded Maroon Oak, and also founded Win Thinks, where she writes, speaks and teaches about Digital Media, Brand Building and Future Ready Businesses.
+She’s co-founded Maroon Oak, and also founded Win Thinks, where she writes, speaks and teaches about Skills, Brands and Businesses that scale.
 A day trader for over a decade, Pooja launched Trading Paces to educate amateur and pro stock traders.
 As a classroom mentor, Pooja loves teaching students across the U.S. about job skills and entrepreneurship.
 Read about her on Huffington Post, Thriveglobal and Forbes.